anikket786/Shortest_Path_on_Openstreet_map_data-/README.md

 ## Cloning

-When cloning this project, be sure to use the `--recurse-submodules` flag.
+While cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS:
 ```
 git clone https://github.com/anikket786/Shortest_Path_on_Openstreet_map_data-.git. --recurse-submodules
 ```